magoo/risk-measurement/content/en/blog/log4j-forecast/index.md

 ![log4j-data](log4j-data.png)

 We measured this with an [expert elicitation](/simple-risk/docs/estimation/expert-elicitation) approach, including twelve participants, and landed on a `65.58%` of occurrence.
 All are professionals in the security community with varying malware experience - some significant and some minor.
-Many of the participants were busy with log4j response, simultaneously.
+Many of the participants were also busy with log4j response.
 They put their forecast in when coming up for air.

 As usual, the debate (the actual goal) was helpful for all of us.
+Let's talk a bit about the forecast process.

 First, worms can use multiple means of exploitation.
 So we needed to be clear.
 Are we looking for a "full" worm that solely used CVE-2021-44228 to get around from victim to victim?